Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema coverage is 100%, so baseline is 3.
-The description adds meaning for the 'lines' parameter (supports negative-N) and mentions raw output, improving clarity over the schema alone.
+Description adds value by explaining the negative-N behavior for the 'lines' parameter and mentioning the raw output mode, which goes beyond schema descriptions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.